-The functions Nanoseconds, Microseconds, Milliseconds, Seconds, and Minutes convert the input parameter to a value of the type Time_Span.
-NS, US, MS, S, and M are interpreted as a number of nanoseconds, microseconds, milliseconds, seconds, and minutes respectively.
-The result is rounded to the nearest exactly representable value (away from zero if exactly halfway between two exactly representable values).
+The functions Nanoseconds, Microseconds, and Milliseconds, Seconds, and Minutes convert the input parameter to a value of the type Time_Span.
+NS, US, MS, S, and M are interpreted as a number of nanoseconds, microseconds, and milliseconds, seconds, and minutes respectively.
+The input parameter is first converted to seconds and rounded to the nearest integral multiple of Time_Unit, away from zero if exactly halfway between two multiples.
+If the rounded value is outside the range of Time_Span, Constraint_Error is raised.
+Otherwise, the rounded value is converted to the type Time_Span.